Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Introduction

-With the recent flourishing of deep learning, such algorithms have been developed.
-In computer vision, so-called physics-based machine-learning combines an explicit forward model of the image formation process with data-driven regularisation.
-Notably, \cite{sureau2020deep} introduced two such deconvolution approaches enhanced by deep learning: \textit{Tikhonet}, which post-processes the results of Tikhonov deconvolution with a deep neural net, and \textit{ADMMNet}, an iterative deconvolution framework with learned hyperparameters.
-ADMMNet is based on the Alternating Direction Method of Multipliers \citep[ADMM,][]{boyd2011distributed}, which finds the maximum-a-posteriori estimate of the ground truth image by alternating between tractable subproblems.
-After each subproblem, estimates are updated with a variable step size, where the optimal step sizes depend on the generally-unknown prior distribution of the dataset.
-ADMMNet takes advantage of the Plug-and-Play approach~\citep{chan2016plug}, in which the subproblems are seen to correspond to alternating deblurring and denoising steps.
-This modular structure is exploited by including an off-the-shelf denoiser (typically a deep neural network) in place of the standard denoising step, for more accurate data-driven priors within the context of an interpretable and well-studied optimisation problem.
-Unfortunately, even with these learned denoisers, the other subproblems in ADMMNet are still optimised for Gaussian noise, as is Tikhonov deconvolution.
-Both Tikhonet and ADMMNet show significant improvements over classical methods for bright galaxies, but fail in low SNR settings due to this built-in assumption of Gaussian noise.
+With the recent flourishing of deep learning, many new galaxy image deconvolution algorithms have been developed.
+In computer vision, so-called physics-informed machine learning combines an explicit forward model of the image formation process with data-driven regularisation.
+Notably, \cite{sureau2020deep} introduced two such deconvolution approaches enhanced by deep learning: \textit{Tikhonet}, which post-processes the results of Tikhonov deconvolution with a deep neural net, and \textit{ADMMNet}, an iterative deconvolution framework with learned denoising parameters. { \cite{nammourshapenet} then proposed \textit{ShapeNet}, which retrains the Tikhonet network with a loss function designed to preserve galaxy shape.} ADMMNet is based on the Alternating Direction Method of Multipliers \citep[ADMM,][]{boyd2011distributed}, which finds the maximum-a-posteriori estimate of the ground truth image by alternating between tractable subproblems.
+After each subproblem, estimates are updated with a variable step size, where the optimal step size depends on the generally-unknown prior distribution of the dataset.
+ADMMNet takes advantage of the Plug-and-Play approach~\citep{chan2016plug}, in which the subproblems are seen to correspond to alternating deconvolution and denoising steps.
+This modular structure is exploited by including an off-the-shelf denoiser (typically a deep neural network) in place of the standard denoising step, for more accurate data-driven priors within the context of an interpretable and well-studied optimisation problem. {In the case of ADMMNet, the deconvolution step is untrained and the denoising network is trained to remove additive noise from unblurred images, then the alternating steps are applied for a freely-varying number of iterations until convergence.}